Grissess/dtes/README.md

 ### Rel

 This section contains relations.
-If this isn't empty, the semantics of matching change; in particular, two different `needs` entries can match the same `Player`.
-The matching algorithm is also much slower, so use this only if needed.
+If this isn't empty, the semantics of matching change; in particular, the matching algorithm is also much slower, so use this only if needed.

 Each whitespace separated word in this list is of the following forms: